nishkarsh25/React-5Branch-5BeginnerProjects/README.md

 ## Live Demo

-You can try out the live demo of the calculator app [here](https://luminous-selkie-c1f41a.netlify.app/).
+You can try out the live demo of the app [here](https://luminous-selkie-c1f41a.netlify.app/).

 ## Features